 Preparation for the Yatra

 Preparation for the Kanwar Yatra begins well in advance.
 Devotees prepare themselves mentally and physically for the journey.
 This includes observing fasts, practising celibacy, and performing regular prayers.
-Many pilgrims also exercise physically to build stamina for the long walk.
-Gathering necessary supplies such as saffron clothes, Kanwars, and provisions for the journey is an important part of the preparation.
+Many pilgrims also engage in physical exercise to build stamina for the long walk.
+Gathering necessary supplies such as saffron clothes, Kanwars, and provisions for the journey is an integral part of the preparation.
 Some pilgrims form groups, planning their route and logistics to ensure a smooth journey.
 This phase is crucial as it sets the tone for the spiritual and physical demands of the Yatra.

 Key Rituals Performed